 - Two Letters of Recommendation (signed and sealed in envelopes or sent separately by the recommender)

 University of Arkansas School of Law

 About the School of Law

 The University of Arkansas School of Law has a history of inclusion and forward thinking.
 In 1948, the University of Arkansas was the first major Southern public university to admit a black student in modern times when Silas Hunt enrolled in the School of Law.
 The School of Law honors Hunt and the five other black students who first enrolled as its “Six Pioneers.”

 The University offers more than 50 Silas Hunt Distinguished Scholarships annually to students from under-represented communities who have demonstrated outstanding academic leadership qualities and potential.

-The dean of the School of Law, Stacy Leeds, is the first American Indian woman to serve as dean of a law school.
+The former dean of the School of Law, Stacy Leeds, was the first American Indian woman to serve as dean of a law school.
 Dean Leeds’ predecessor, Dean Cynthia Nance, was both the first woman and first African American woman to serve as a dean of a school or college at the University of Arkansas.

 About the University of Arkansas

 The University of Arkansas provides an internationally competitive education for undergraduate and graduate students in more than 200 academic programs.
 The university contributes new knowledge, economic development, basic and applied research, and creative activity while also providing service to academic and professional disciplines.
 The Carnegie Foundation classifies the University of Arkansas among only 2 percent of universities in America that have the highest level of research activity.
 U.S. News & World Report ranks the University of Arkansas among its top American public research universities.
 Founded in 1871, the University of Arkansas comprises 10 colleges and schools and maintains a low student-to-faculty ratio that promotes personal attention and close mentoring.